zubairislam69/SofeDesignAssignment2/README.md

 3) Go to File at the top left of the window
 4) select open file
 5) go to where you saved CashRegisterGUI.java file and select it
-6) Press the play button to run the code
+6) Press the run button to run the code

 For interface instructions, check Interface Instructions file.

 VALID BARCODES FOR CASH REGISTER: 123, 456, 789, 012.
-For payment method ensure first letter is capitalized when inputtind Cash, Credit, or Debit
+For payment method ensure first letter is capitalized when inputting Cash, Credit, or Debit